Working in harsh

 Optilift is together with Aker BP developing the Remote- and Autonomous Crane Control System for use with offshore cranes.

-The system has been demonstrated during a full-scale test in Egersund, July 2021.
+The system has been demonstrated during a full-scale test in Egersund, July 2021 and is furthermore being tested and qualified offshore at Valhall IP during 2022.

 - Enables remote operations.